 If you’re anything like us, you’ve probably spent many an hour reading Jane Austen novels or binging period dramas on Netflix, dreaming of becoming Lord or Lady of your very own manor.
-Well, we’re here to tell you that dreams really can come true.
+Well, we’re here to tell you that dreams really can come true if you choose a stately home wedding venue.

-This beautiful mansion house is ideal if you’ve been searching for a stunning Scottish wedding venue.
-There are luxurious bedrooms onsite, including a relaxing honeymoon suite and two charming cottages – so if you must have a wedding venue with accommodation, this can tick that box.
-Choose from one of three wedding packages at Springkell or build on the existing one to personalise your day.
+This beautiful castle is right out of a fairytale and it's ideal if you’ve been searching for a stunning Scottish wedding venue.
+There are luxurious bedrooms on site, including a relaxing honeymoon suite and many beautiful gardens to explore – so if you must have a wedding venue with accommodation, this can tick that box.

 2. Manor by the Lake, Gloucestershire